redislabs-training/redisfi/README.md

 poetry run redisfi
 ```

 To run locally, you need a Redis Instance.
 Default is `localhost:6379`.
+See `--help` to see how to set other than default.

 There are two components, a bridge and a webserver.
 The bridge integrates all the external data and loads it into Redis.
 You can start it with `poetry run redisfi bridge up`, which will load all the various data in the correct order and start the live price adapter.
 Once it's done, you can start the webserver by running `poetry run redisfi web server`.
 Add `--mock` to the bridge and `--debug` to the webserver to enable more of a developer mode.